jwong002/sc1015project/README.md

    - Outlier Patrol: Identifying potential outliers in numerical data that might skew results.
    - Variable Connections: Exploring relationships between variables, both numerical (heatmaps) and all data types (pairwise analysis)
    - Adoption Trends: Specifically examining how adoption rates have changed over time

+   Step 2: Feature Analysis (Uncovering Insights)
+   - Age and Length of Stay: Analyzing how an animal’s age and time spent at the shelter impact adoption
+   - Intake and Outcome: Exploring the relationship between how animals enter the shelter (stray, surrendered, etc;) and their final outcome (adopted, euthanized, etc;)
+   - Condition and Outcome: Investigating how an animal’s health upon arrival (healthy, injured, etc;) affects their outcome
+   - Multi-Variable Look: Digging deeper to see how length of stay is affected by both intake condition and outcome type